 English Language Arts and Mathematics

-The ELP program in 6th, 7th, and 8th grade continues its focus on reading and language arts with social studies added to create a humanities-based program.
-The students meet with the ELP cohort and assigned teacher(s) for these three class periods each day.
+The ELP program in 6th, 7th, and 8th grades is a humanities-based program integrating the reading, language arts, and social studies classes.
+The students meet with the gifted education teacher(s) daily for these three class periods.
 The students read and discuss novels using the Common Core State Standards as related to the themes developed at each grade level.
-The students read outstanding literature and engage in small groups as well as whole class discussions.
+The students read outstanding literature and engage in small group as well as whole-class discussions.
 In addition, students deepen their critical thinking and writing skills as related to the novels and the thematic units.

 Students who qualify for participation in math extension groups meet with a designated teacher for approximately one hour each week to focus on problem-solving, reasoning, patterns, and mathematical communication.

 Beginning in fifth grade, students may be identified for honors math placement.
 Honors math meets for one hour daily as opposed to enrichment sessions offered one hour per week.
 Many of these students progress to pre-algebra in 6th grade, algebra in 7th, and geometry in 8th grade.

 Click here for detailed information about Math Course Pathways and Placement Process.